cloudify-cosmo/docs.getcloudify.org/content/developer/blueprints/built-in-types.md

 * `cloudify.nodes.ApplicationModule` - A base type for any application module or artifact.

-* `cloudify.nodes.Component` - A base type that represents a separate deployable unit which is a part from an application, and comprised of a separate blueprint package.
+* `cloudify.nodes.Component` - A base type that represents a connection to a separate deployment unit, which is a part from an application architecture and deployment lifecycle.
     * properties:
         * `resource_config`:
             * `blueprint`: